The best mouse can make even the dullest work a little easier to glide through, so it's worth taking time to find the

-While just about every office job will offer you a cheap, forgettable peripheral, you don't have to settle for a subpar computer mouse — in fact you shouldn't, especially if you do graphic design or video editing work.
-This page will offer some salient suggestions to help you find the right mouse for you, based on our own testing and reviews as well as our tips for finding the best wireless mouse.
+While just about every office job will offer you a cheap, forgettable peripheral, you don't have to settle for a subpar computer mouse — in fact you shouldn't, especially if you do a lot of creative work.
+This guide will help you find the right mouse for you, based on our own testing and reviews as well as reviews from thousands of users.

 (Check out our best gaming mouse selections if you're more interested in how it plays than how it helps you work — although a good gaming mouse will usually work well for productivity, and vice versa.)